Pap smears: Everything you need to know

 There’s no special preparation you need before your appointment, but to avoid obscuring test results, avoid sex and tampon use a day or two before.
 If you douche (which, according to most doctors, you shouldn’t EVER) avoid that before your appointment, as well.

-The procedure for a Pap smear is typically very quick and straightforward.
+The procedure is typically very quick and straightforward.
 It only takes a few minutes and should be relatively painless (you might feel a quick pinch-like sensation but you might not feel anything at all).

 While you lay down on an exam table with your feet in the stirrups, a doctor or nurse inserts a metal or plastic speculum into your vagina to widen the walls, allowing access to the cervix.
 They then take a small brush or spatula and collect cells from the surface of the cervix with a gentle swabbing action.
 That’s it.